cnsoft/cocos2d-kamcord-ios/README.md

 That's all you have to do to manage the applicaton lifecycle.
 If no video is currently being recorded (i.e. `beginVideo` has not been called), the calls to `startRecordingClip` and `stopRecordingClip` do nothing.

 To test this functionality, press `Start Recording`, play with the app, then close it by pressing the home button.
 Re-open the app, do some more actions, then press `Stop Recording`.
 When the Kamcord dialog appears, select `Replay Video`.
 It should show one seamless video of everything that's happened.

+## Contact Us

+If you have any questions or comments, don't hesitate to get in touch at <a href="mailto:hello@kamcord.com">hello@kamcord.com</a>.
+We reply to every email usually within a couple of hours, if not sooner.